-In our work we present a framework that combines two different aspects of quality assurance and print failure/error prediction.
-In reference to the related work and our dimensional error prediction approach, our training data (output model) is obtained through a method of very high accuracy (more accurate than 3D scanners and much faster and more massive than other CMMs).
-Also we have studied all plausible structural and geometric attributes of vertices and have determined features that have significant correlation with the output error.
-Previous work has only explored a limited set of attributes.
-Our neural network error predictor works for meshes of arbitrary complexity.
-Furthermore, our reconstruction method can be applied to any point cloud data that has been captured with high accuracy methods.
+In our work we present a framework that combines the two different aspects of quality assurance and print failure/error prediction.
+In reference to related work and our dimensional error prediction approach, our training data (output model) are obtained through a method of very high accuracy (more accurate than 3D scanners and much faster and more massive than other CMMs).
+In addition, we studied all plausible structural and geometric attributes of the vertices and determined features that were significantly correlated with the output error.
+Previous studies explored only a limited number of attributes.
+Our neural network error predictor works for meshes with arbitrary complexity.
+Furthermore, the proposed reconstruction method can be applied to any point cloud data captured using high accuracy methods.
 As for the printing failure probability estimation aspect of our work, the printability method can be applied for predicting the probability of failure for several AM technologies based on CAD model characteristics and assisted by the dimensional error prediction approach.
-To our knowledge there is no global framework for predicting the overall printability of a CAD model.
-There are previous studies that consider specific characteristics and provide sets of guidelines for designers.
-In the scope of this paper, our method is applied and evaluated for Binder jetting technology.
+Previous studies have considered specific characteristics and provided guidelines for designers.
+To the best of our knowledge there is no global framework for predicting the overall printability score of CAD models.
+In the scope of this paper, our method is applied and evaluated for binder jetting technology.